Frequently Asked Questions

 This database is bundled - no additional database software needs to be acquired.
 As well no user administration of the ApTest Manager database is necessary - database installation, configuration, and maintenance are performed transparently to the user by ApTest Manager.

-Data may automatically be mirrored in an external relational database management system so it can be queried with the Structured Query Language (SQL) .
+Optionally, data may also be automatically be mirrored in an external relational database management system so it can be queried with the Structured Query Language (SQL) .
 Databases supported include SQL Server, MySQL, Postgres, and Oracle.

 When we license ApTest Manager do we receive source code?